ivankosenko/doc/doc/1.7/reference/reference_lua/debug_facilities.rst

 .. function:: getinfo([thread,] function [, what])

-    :param function: ``function`` to get information on
+    :param function: function to get information on
-    :type function: function or int
+    :type function: function or number
-    :param str what: what information on the ``function`` to return
+    :param string what: what information on the ``function`` to return

-    :return: a table with information about the function
+    :return: a table with information about the ``function``

     You can pass in a ``function`` directly, or you can give a number that specifies a function running at level ``function`` of the call stack of